ArianeMora/enzyme-tk/README.md

 If you have any issues at all just email me using my caltech email: `amora at caltech . edu`

-This is a work-in progress!
+This is a work-in progress! e.g. some tools (e.g. proteInfer and CLEAN) require extra data to be downloaded in order to run (like model weights.)
+I'm working on integrating these atm, buzz me if you need this!

 Here are some of the tools that have been implemented to be chained together as a pipeline: